maddicoat/CHEM10121/_episodes/02-loops_and_file_parsing.md

 When we write a script, we want it to be usable on any operating system, thus we will use a python module called `os.path` that will allow us to define file paths in a general way.

-In order to get the path to the `tree-rings.txt` file in a general way, type
+In order to get the path to the `CuOH.cif` file in a general way, type
 ~~~
 import os